department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-11 Manage Signed-in Devices /2023-11 Manage Signed-in Devices Conversation Guide.md

 ## First Task: Signing into VA.gov - 5 minutes (Understanding password management)

 - How do you normally access VA.gov?
-Can you share your screen with me and walk me through that process?
+Would you be willing to share your screen with me and walk me through that process?
+We'll pause the recording to protect any sensitive information.
+[PAUSE RECORDING]
    - MOBILE DEVICE: [If they are able to access VA.gov without signing in...]
 How often do you have to enter your username and password to get into the VA.gov website?
 Have you ever had any difficulty with signing in?
 - Have you ever manually signed out of your account?
 If so, can you show me how?
   - Do you ever sign back in after signing out?
 Can you describe that for me?
 - How do you keep track of your password for signing into your VA account?
    - Have you ever had to reset your password?
 Can you describe that process for me?
-- Have you ever logged into a website like your bank or Facebook from both your phone and computer or another device at the same time?
+- Have you ever logged into a website like Netflix from both your phone and computer or another device at the same time?
    - Are there any security concerns with this?
    - [If yes] What do you think those concerns might be?
 - Some services online register where you sign in from and let you know if your account has been signed in from a device or even a location that is unusual for you.
 Have you ever gotten a notice like this, from any service?